EmbeddedLLM/vllm-0.1.4-rocm/docs/source/getting_started/amd-installation.rst

 vLLM 0.2.x onwards supports model inferencing and serving on AMD GPUs with ROCm.
 At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
-Datatypes currently supported in ROCm are FP16 and BF16.
+Data types currently supported in ROCm are FP16 and BF16.

 Requirements
 ------------